tpo/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 ====================

 The best way to get a feature into Ansible is to :ref:`submit a pull request <community_pull_requests>`, either against ansible-base or against a collection.
 See also :ref:`ansible_collection_merge_requirements`.

+If you want to suggest an improvement that changes how ansible itself should behave then you might want to make a [proposal](https://github.com/ansible/proposals).